 Yearbook is a class centered on the creation of a yearbook that chronicles the activities, events, and social factors that affect the student body and faculty for the current school year.
 Staff members (students) will engage in a number of activities and use a number of skills to complete this year-long project.
+It is not an exploratory course to be taken lightly.
+It requires a great deal of responsibility, dedication, compromise, and teamwork.

 Staff members will collect information through preparation, observation, and research.
 It is necessary for staff members to have good organizational skills as they will have to gather dates and times for sporting events, organization and club meetings, assemblies, lunch-time activities, and other school and after school functions.
 Staff members will spend a lot of time observing the world around them and making judgments as to what deserves attention.
 Furthermore, staff members must prepare to attend and witness the events on campus to ensure everything of importance is recorded.
 If an event is missed, there are no second chances to see it again.
 Hence, dependability and a respect for deadlines is paramount.